 - The district is considering alternate sites for teaching.
-Alternate sites include but are not limited to: - > Alternate school building sites. - > Outdoor classroom spaces under tents utilizing blacktop and field space.52
+Alternate sites include but are not limited to: - > Alternate school building sites. - > Outdoor classroom spaces under tents utilizing blacktop and field space.49 - Make the best use of the space in the classroom by removing unnecessary furniture and objects to help maximize the distance between students and for better airflow.
+All desks should face the same direction and/or students should be seated on the same side of tables.

-51 DOH-Responsible Parties should consider staggered arrival and pick-up times to facilitate proper social distancing, and assign lockers or other student storage areas by cohort or eliminate their use.
+48 DOH-Responsible Parties should consider staggered arrival and pick-up times to facilitate proper physical distancing, and assign lockers or other student storage areas by cohort or eliminate their use.
 However, students should not carry an unreasonable number of books or materials throughout the day.

-52 DOH-Responsible Parties are strongly encouraged to (1) modify or reconfigure spaces and areas, and/or (2) restrict the use of classrooms and other places where students, faculty, and staff gather (eg, lockers, cubbies, entryways, hallways), so that individuals can be socially distanced (eg, side-to-side and when facing one another), and are not sharing workstations, desks, tables, or other shared surfaces without cleaning and disinfection between use.
+49 DOH-Responsible Parties are strongly encouraged to (1) modify or reconfigure spaces and areas, and/or (2) restrict the use of classrooms and other places where students, faculty, and staff gather (e.g., lockers, cubbies, entryways, hallways), so that individuals can be socially distanced, and are not sharing workstations, desks, tables, or other shared surfaces without cleaning and disinfection between use.
 11 o If Responsible Parties are using a cohort model, cleaning and disinfection may be performed in between each group's use instead of individual's use.